BitDevsNYC/BitDevsNYC.github.io/_posts/2023-07-13-socratic-seminar-5.md

 layout: post
 published: false
 type: socratic
-title: "Socratic Seminar 5"
+title: "Socratic Seminar 5 🚢🤫"
 meetup: https://www.meetup.com/norfolk-bitdevs/events/292407319/
 ---

 👋 Please join us for our **fourth** Socratic Seminar.
 A special thank you to [AssemblyNFK](https://www.assemblynfk.com) for the event space! 🙏

 Please make sure you are RSVP'd for entry via Meetup to gain access to the building.

-*For this session we can start with a quick recap on BOLT-11 and the draft specification for [BOLT-12](https://bolt12.org) before jumping into a presentation on Lightning Addresses.*

 ## Announcements